 As I already mentioned in this post, installing and setting up WordPress is very easy.
 Almost 75% of the respondents have installed it themselves (Graph A).
 Another question that worries users is how much work they’ll have to do to create the website they need (Graph B).
 According to the survey almost half of the respondents have only changed the theme and added some plugins.
 It means that running a blog or creating a simple website to represent your company doesn’t require much knowledge and effort.

 So what’s the best thing about the platform for the users who have already used WordPress (Graph D)?
 The answers tell the story: WordPress is simple, user-friendly, and fully customizable.
 Finally, what do the users think about WordPress after using it for some time (Graph C)?
 Do they think that WordPress is as good as other CMS or better?
 The answer is definitely yes!
 About 81% of the respondents think so.

 10. Brands Trust WordPress

-And last but not the least, what type of websites you can build with WordPress?
+And last but not the least, what type of websites can you build with WordPress?
 Are there any famous websites created with it?
-Yes, there surely are.
-Below you can find the showcase of some famous stunning websites created with WordPress.
-I will show them in categories so as it will be easier for you to find the website of your website category:
+There surely are.
+Below you can find the showcase of some famous stunning websites created with WordPress classified by categories:

-Hopefully, I have answered to all your questions regarding WordPress and why you should use it.
-If I am missing something here, you don’t agree with some points or just have a question please let me know in the comments below!
-And thank you for taking the time to read my post up to the end ! 🙂
+Hopefully, I have answered all your questions regarding WordPress and why you should pick it.
+If I’m missing something here, you don’t quite agree with some points or just have a question, please let me know in the comments below!